Dictionary domainTrack A

 White paper

-An authoritative document — published by a government, industry, or research organisation — that provides analysis and recommendations on a specific issue, typically intended to inform policy, position the issuing body, or guide implementation, with a more formal and longer treatment than a policy brief.
+An authoritative document — published by a government, industry body, or research organisation — that provides analysis and recommendations on a specific issue, typically intended to inform a policy decision, state the issuing body's position, or guide implementation, with a more formal and longer treatment than a policy brief and a policy/decision-maker audience rather than a technical-practitioner one.

 Technical report

-A scholarly document published by a research-performing organisation (laboratory, government agency, company) reporting technical work in detail, typically not peer-reviewed in the journal sense but vetted internally, and bearing an institutional report number for citation.
+A scholarly document published by a research-performing organisation (a laboratory, government agency, or company) reporting technical work in detail — full methods, data, and often extensive appendices — typically not peer-reviewed in the journal sense but vetted internally, bearing an institutional report number for citation, and aimed primarily at a technical-practitioner audience rather than a policy or decision-maker one.

 Policy brief